manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_count.rst

 Count the clusters
 ------------------

-To count the number of clusters a :class:`ClusterSpace <icetdev.ClusterSpace>` object is first initiated.
-Thereafter, a :class:`Structure <icetdev.structure.Structure>` is generated from the supercell that was generated above with help of the :meth:`Structure.from_atoms` method.
+To count the number of clusters a :class:`ClusterSpace <icetdev.ClusterSpace>` object is initiated first.
+Thereafter, a :class:`Structure
+<icetdev.structure.Structure>` is generated from the supercell that was
+generated above with help of the :meth:`Structure.from_atoms` method.
 To calculate the number of clusters, this structure together with the primitive orbit list that was created in the previous section are given as input arguments to the :meth:`ClusterSpace.count_clusters` method.

 .. literalinclude:: ../../../../examples/get_cluster_count.py
    :start-after: # Use the primitive